craftvscruft/mender.ai/blog/2023-11-07-openai-devday.md

 ## Updated cutoff date

-Training now includes data from April 2023 instead of January 2022.
-This is a potential game changer for general use of ChatGPT, but for coding tasks you should consider controling context more carefully with [Retrieval Augmented Generation (RAG)](https://www.promptingguide.ai/techniques/rag) anyway, as [Cursor](https://cursor.sh) does.
+Training now includes data up to April 2023 instead of January 2022.
+This is huge for general use of ChatGPT, but for coding tasks you should consider controling context more carefully with [Retrieval Augmented Generation (RAG)](https://www.promptingguide.ai/techniques/rag), as [Cursor](https://cursor.sh) does.

 ### Whisper v3 and Consistency Decoder